 I wait until she leaves the kitchen and heads upstairs before I pull her cell phone out of my pocket.
-I'm not real big on technology, but it's pretty damn apparent this has to be top-of-the-line, and very cutting edge.
+I'm not real big on technology, but it's pretty damn apparent this has to be top-of-the-line.
 It has more buttons than I can find any rhyme or reason for.

 A few weeks back, I overheard Edward explaining to Bella how to work the text messaging feature, though, and that's the only thing I need with the damn thing now.
 I really didn't plan on messing with her phone, but it was beeping at me when I first walked in the door today.
 I initially grabbed it just to shut it off.
 But of course, the second I picked it up and saw there was a new message, from Edward no less, my curiosity got the better of me.
 I hoped he was sending her a message to let her know what time he planned on being home.
 That kind of information could be very useful in regards to my current plans, and so, even knowing that I had no right to, and that I was crossing some serious lines, I looked.